afni/afni_doc/nonhuman/macaque/demo_task_fmri.rst

 to specific faces and objects shown to the subject.

-The processing scripts include calculating nonlinear alignment between the subject's anatomical (using AFNI's ``@animal_warper``) and the NMT template.
+The processing scripts include calculating nonlinear alignment between the subject's anatomical (using AFNI's ``@animal_warper``) and the stereotaxic NMT template.
 Additionally, a full single subject processing pipeline is constructed with ``afni_proc.py``, including an HRF appropriate for this EPI data that had been collected with MION.

 These scripts are meant to providing and example and starting point of task processing.
 Many features can (and, in general, will) be